 I wanted to scream at this woman.
 "I'm holding this precious, beautiful baby in my arms who was born a few hours ago and you're saying horrible horrible things.
 Get out!
 Get out!
 Get out!"
 That's what I was screaming in my head, but no words came out.
 The blankest of blank looks spread across my face.
 She left shortly after that but not before placing a packet of materials on the table.
 And they said horrible horrible things too.
 The book about Down syndrome opened with the statement, "Life expectancy is 9 years for individuals with Down syndrome."
 I wanted to scream again - at the social worker.
 "Why are you bringing me these terrible things??"
 But she was already way down the hall and besides that my brand new baby was still snuggled peacefully in my arms - he was just hours old.
 I remember just staring at his beautiful little face and seeing nothing but a miracle, a precious life, a precious gift.
 I saw the upside.

-Now at the age of 20, Steve is a high school graduate in his third year in the Post-Secondary program in our local public school.
-He refers to it as "his college."
-He, like his brother Tommy, is a Special Olympics athlete - track & field (he won a gold medal in the 100 meter dash), basketball, and bowling.
-Steve has volunteered at nursing homes and rehab centers, helping in the dining room and the laundry room.
+Now at 22 years of age, Steve has completed his public school special education - he "aged out" just this past June and is now working as a volunteer at four different work sites with me, his mom, as "job coach."
+He, like his brother Tommy, is a Special Olympics athlete - track & field (he won a gold medal in the 100 meter dash), basketball, softball, bocce, and bowling.
 He's been an usher at church.
-He helps me prepare dinner and vacuum the floor and set the table and make beds.
-He listens to his favorite Top Twenty radio station.
-He loves dancing - prom, school programs, our family room.
-Every night when I read to Steve and Tommy from a chapter book (we recently finished the unabridged Swiss Family Robinson), Steve is the one who stays attentive the whole time, regardless the length of the chapter.
+He belongs to a special needs young adult church group and a special needs young adult bunco club.
+He listens to his favorite Fifties Music radio station.
+He loves dancing - prom, family weddings, our family room.
+Every night when I read to Steve and Tommy from a chapter book (we recently finished the 870 page Harry Potter book, "Order of the Phoenix"), Steve is the one who stays attentive the whole time, regardless the length of the chapter.
 He's learning to play the piano.
 When someone thanks him for something he'll reply, "It was my pleasure."
-At 20, he still hugs and kisses me good-bye when I drop him off at school.
+At 22, he still hugs and kisses me good-night.
 Steve lives life on the upside - Downs just happens to be a part of it.

-More than 20 years have passed since then and I'm still seeing the upside - everyday - because Steve lives with us, always has, in spite of it being last on that social worker's "options for special needs parents" list.
+More than 22 years have passed since he was born at the cross roads on that wintry night and here we are today, still seeing the upside of life - everyday - because Steve lives with us, always has, in spite of it being last on that social worker's "options for special needs parents" list.